RedisLabs/redislabs-docs/content/kubernetes/release-notes/7-2-4-releases/_index.md

 - **Internal DNS and Kubernetes DNS may have conflicts (RED-37462)** DNS conflicts are possible between the cluster `mdns_server` and the K8s DNS.
 This only impacts DNS resolution from within cluster nodes for Kubernetes DNS names.

-- **K8s-based 5.4.10 clusters seem to negatively effect existing 5.4.6 clusters (RED-37233)** Upgrade clusters to latest version.
+- **K8s-based 5.4.10 clusters seem to negatively affect existing 5.4.6 clusters (RED-37233)** Upgrade clusters to latest version.

 - **Node CPU usage is reported instead of pod CPU usage (RED-36884)** In Kubernetes, the reported node CPU usage is the usage of the Kubernetes worker node hosting the REC pod.

-- **An unreachable cluster has status running (RED-32805)** When a cluster is in unreachable state, the state remains `running` instead of triggering an error.
+- **An unreachable cluster has status running (RED-32805)** When a cluster is in an unreachable state, the state remains `running` instead of triggering an error.

 - **Long cluster names cause routes to be rejected  (RED-25871)** A cluster name longer than 20 characters will result in a rejected route configuration because the host part of the domain name exceeds 63 characters.
 The workaround is to limit the cluster name to 20 characters or fewer.